How to Spend 3 Days in Ubud: Itinerary for First-Timers

 To start your morning, head to Pura Tirta Empul, an absolute must-visit if you only have 3 days in Ubud.

-The temple spans over 1000 years and has always been a sacred site for purification for Balinese Hindus to come and cleanse themselves in its natural holy springs.
+The temple spans over 1000 years and has always been a sacred site for purification for Balinese Hindus to come and cleanse themselves in its natural holy waters.

 According to Balinese mythology, the healing springs were created by the god Indra during a battle with King Mayadenawa, who had poisoned a local river.
 To counteract the poison, Indra created the springs to restore his soldiers to full strength.